-Transferring to a new school will be stressful to both children and parents.
-There are steps you can take, now, to help make your family’s the transition smoother.
+Transferring to a new school will be stressful for both children and parents.
+There are steps you can take now to help make your family’s transition smoother.
 Whether it’s a week before or two months before, take the time to get the following in order so that your switch will run with ease.

 It’s also helpful to ask your child’s former teacher to write a recommendation for the new school.
-The teacher observed and worked with your child in a different setting than you usually do, and if she found it helpful to encourage your child, or used a particular classroom program that your child would benefit from in the future, you’ll want her to pass that information on.
-You child’s teacher may wish to mail that independently to the new school, so be prepared with a self addressed stamped envelope.
+The teacher observed and worked with your child in a different setting than you usually do, and if she found it helpful to encourage your child or used a particular classroom program that your child would benefit from in the future, you’ll want her to pass that information on.
+Your child’s teacher may wish to mail that independently to the new school, so be prepared with a self-addressed stamped envelope.

 Schedule a visit

 Whether your child is starting with the new school year or mid-year, call ahead to see if you can schedule a visit for your child to get a tour of the new school.
 Oftentimes, a student representative will give the tour, but sometimes it may be a principal, counselor, or school secretary.
 While you’re there, make sure your child knows where the bathrooms are how the cafeteria works, and point out things that are usually of particular interest to him.
 If he’s a lover of fantasy books, help him find them in the library.
 Take him out to the playground for a little fun there, too.

 This is also a great time to inquire about local sports and arts opportunities that may be offered through your child’s new school or in the area.